denten-books/plain-text/4-chapter.md

 insufficient to describe reading definitively.
 Here, Wittgenstein asks us to imagine a person under the influence of drugs who is shown a set of discrete strings composed of nonsensical characters.
-When shown some random string of nonesensical characthers like `$%^&*`, for example, the drugged patient imagines he is reading some English word, like "above" or "stair," as if the typographical characters were meaningful.
+When shown some random string of nonsensical characters like `$%^&*`, for example, the drugged patient imagines he is reading some English word, like "above" or "stair," as if the typographical characters were meaningful.
 As far as the patient is concerned, he is reading.
 All the structural attributes of the action are there---the proper region of his brain is receiving stimulation; he follows the text with his eyes from left to right; and silently mouths the words.
 But this too is
-unacceptible: the patient merely imagines that he is reading [@wittgenstein_blue_1965, 122].
+unacceptable: the patient merely imagines that he is reading [@wittgenstein_blue_1965, 122].

 In this way, neither the internal nor the external descriptions of the action